ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-When I left school, I passed every one of my exams with the exception of Greek Mythology.
-It always was my achilles elbow
+What did the sea say to the sand?
+"We have to stop meeting like this."

 [
-Thu Dec 18 00:27:10 UTC 2025
+Fri Dec 19 00:30:48 UTC 2025
  ]